 Level of Protection: While an attacker may be unable to move a network segmentation firewall from part of a network to another, it can only slow the progress of an attacker in practice if the initial break is quick to identify.

 Strengths and Weaknesses: If an aggressor achieves network access, then it can be significantly more difficult for a network segmentation firewall to access particularly sensitive information.

 3. Database Firewalls

 As its name implies, firewalls are a type of firewall for Web applications designed to protect databases.
 These are usually installed right onto the server of the database (or near to the network entry, where more than one server has several servers designed to protect them).
-Their aim is to identify and avoid unique server attacks, such as cross-site scripts, which can lead to confidential information in databases accessed by attackers.
+They aim to identify and avoid unique server attacks, such as cross-site scripts, which can lead to confidential information in databases accessed by attackers.

 If you keep valuable or confidential database data, it is highly recommended that a firewall be used.
-According to Risk-Based Security, more than 4 billion records were stolen four times higher than in 2013 When hackers continue to target databases effectively, this means that records are increasingly important.
+According to Risk-Based Security, more than 4 billion records were stolen, four times higher than in 2013.
+When hackers continue to target databases effectively, this means that records are increasingly important.